 Only through relationships - in weaving the “we-ness” of who we are collectively - can we be successful in creating something new together.
 Myth Change and similar ORSC tools can enable these conversations, helping to formulate what is possible for the relationship we desire now.

-With the fresh start of 2021, we each have an opportunity to consciously create a new chapter in our relationships and life.
-We have a blank canvas and pages just waiting to be filled with what is possible going forward.
+With each fresh start, we each have an opportunity to consciously create a new chapter in our relationships and life.
+The canvas is blank, and empty pages are just waiting to be filled with what is possible going forward.

 ORSC Path: Vision and Potential™ incorporates the Myth Change tool in exploring how to create and achieve a shared vision.
 Learn more about ORSC Path.